kosetin/embsys100/assignment02/questions.md

 	}
 ```

+6. *Run the program still in the simulator:*

    a. *What is the value of “counter” at the end of the program (halting at the return 0 statement)*